affandymurad/medwikinoimage/README.md

 # medwikinoimage

-medwikinoimage is a Node.js tool for analyzing wiki markup source code.
+medwikinoimage is a Node.js tool for analyzing wiki markup source code from https://mdwiki.org/wiki/Main_Page.
 It reads wiki markup from `input.txt`, checks each MedWiki article link, and automatically identifies articles that **do not** contain images.
 The results are written to a numbered output file (e.g., `output1.txt`, `output2.txt`, etc.) in the same directory.

 ## Features